pramod74/guwople/CONTRIBUTING.md

 1. Comment on the issue to claim it
 3. Create a fork of the repo
 4. Work on your fork, then open a pull request.
 Tag the issue in your pull request (There is a template when you open a PR)
+5. If you encounter any trouble while trying to get the project running, feel free to open an issue with your question.
-5. Your PR will be reviewed, and if it is approved it will be merged into `main`
+6. Your PR will be reviewed, and if it is approved it will be merged into `main`